ThwCorbin/vibing/README.md

 <!-- Screenshot goes here -->

-This is our eigth project, and our first major group project, for [General Assembly's](https://generalassemb.ly/ "General Assembly homepage") Software Engineering Immersive program.
+This is our eighth project, and our first major group project, for [General Assembly's](https://generalassemb.ly/ "General Assembly homepage") Software Engineering Immersive program.

 ## Technologies